ivelum/landing/content/blog/why-you-shouldnt-start-with-a-mobile-app/index.md

 ## People do use websites on mobile, a lot

-If you're thinking - well, people don't actually browse websites from their mobile phones - I can reassure you that they do.
-In fact, more than two-thirds of global web traffic comes from mobile devices:
+Many people assume users don’t browse websites from their phones.
+But they do, and 68% of global web traffic now comes from mobile devices.

 ![Traffic share - 68% comes from mobile devices](02.png)